RafRomB/imml/docs/main/overview.rst

 This package provides a user-friendly interface to apply these algorithms to user-provided data.
-`iMML` was designed to be compatible with widely-used machine learning and data analysis tools, such as Pandas, NumPy, Scikit-learn, and PyTorch Lightning, hence allowing researchers to apply machine learning models with minimal programming effort.
+`iMML` was designed to be compatible with widely-used machine learning and data analysis tools, such as Pandas, NumPy, Scikit-learn, and PyTorch Lightning, hence allowing researchers to **apply machine learning models with minimal programming effort**.
 Moreover, it is compatible with Scikit-learn and can be easily integrated into Scikit-learn pipelines for data preprocessing and modeling.